Research Program. Precision Nutrition and Aging

 External Supervisor: Dr. Manuel Serrano

-Objectives: the recently created Precision Nutrition and Aging Program at IMDEA Food is focused on the molecular and physiological effects that nutrition exerts on the process of aging.
-Since aging is a complex, multi-organ degenerative process strongly influenced by the genetic background and the environment, our research covers a wide range of biological topics: from the discovery and development of new bioactive products active against aging-related pathologies, to the dissection of different molecular pathways involved in degenerative pathologies, or the study of nutritional interventions with anti-aging properties, such as fasting or calorie restriction.
+Aging is a complex, multi-organ degenerative process, strongly influenced by the genetic background and the environment.
+Accordingly, this program covers a wide range of biological topics: from the dissection of molecular pathways involved in degenerative pathologies, to the discovery and development of new bioactive products active against agingrelated pathologies, and including nutritional interventions with anti-aging properties, such as periodic fasting or calorie restriction.

 Dr. Manuel Serrano

-Group Leader of the Cellular Plasticity and Disease Group, Institute for Research in Biomedicine.
-IMDEA Food External supervisor of the Precision Nutrition and Aging Program
+Chair of the Aging and Metabolism Program and Director of the Cellular Plasticity and Disease Group at Institute for Research in Biomedicine (IRB), in Barcelona.
+External supervisor of the Precision Nutrition and Aging Program of IMDEA

 Manuel Serrano is a researcher at the Institute for Research in Biomedicine (IRB), in Barcelona.